-Woods closed with a three-under 69 in the final round of the Arnold Palmer Invitational to climb into a tie for fifth place.
+Woods shot a disappointing even-par 72 in the final round of the Memorial Tournament to fall into a tie for 23rd place.

 To instantly reveal our fantasy analysis of every golfer simply subscribe now.

 |Season||Rank||Tourn.||Rounds||Avg Score||Top 3 Finish||Top 10 Finish||Avg Finish||Cons Cuts||Cut %||Winnings||Winnings/Entry||PGA Champ Points|

 |May 31, 2018||the Memorial Tournament presented by Nationwide||-9||23||$76,985||279||72||67||68||72|